TheBrockerRocker/monster-breeder/README.md

 - On "Fuse" click:
   - Read the two DNA items
   - Lookup combination in a `Map<Pair<Item, Item>, HybridDefinition>`

+  #### additionele feature
+-one of the two not both
+  - a pre-render of mob
+  - some stats of the mob
+      -hp, (stamina), purity, sability

 **Helper Methods:**
 ```java